influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/monitoring-dashboards.md

 ---
 ## Overview

-The following dashboards can help you monitor the performance of your InfluxDB OSS or InfluxDB Enterprise instance.
+The following dashboards can help you monitor the performance of InfluxDB OSS or InfluxDB Enterprise.

 With the exception of those already included in the product, you'll need to import the dashboards in Chronograf to use them.
 For detailed instructions, see [Importing a dashboard](/chronograf/latest/administration/import-export-dashboards/#importing-a-dashboard).

 ## Monitor InfluxDB OSS